pratik705/trinity/README.md

 - Ceph Rook
 - OpenStack Helm

+Sealed-secret will be used to encrypt all plaintext Kubernetes secrets.
+Therefore, throughout the process, all secrets pushed to the Git repository will be in encrypted format.

 The manifests for Ceph-Rook and OpenStack-Helm are sourced from the [Genstack Project](https://github.com/cloudnull/genestack.git), serving as a reference for your deployments.

 **Note:** You can use the processes and manifest files from this repository as a reference.
 Please update the details according to your requirements.